KanayamaSound/Studio-One-Drag-And-Zoom-DX/README.md

-# Studio One Drag &amp; Zoom
+# Studio One Drag &amp; Zoom DX
-This AutoHotKey V2 script enables you to use the WIN+MouseButton(s) to drag the view of your arrangement, piano-roll etc, and allows you to use the WIN+MouseWheel to zoom horizontally and vertically at the same time (like "pinch to zoom").
+This AutoHotKey V2 script enables you to use the WIN+MouseButton(s) to drag the view of your arrangement, piano-roll etc, and allows you to use the WIN+MouseWheel to zoom horizontally and vertically at the same time (like "pinch to zoom"), or drag to zoom using one of three hotkey setups, which offers a different experience from the pinch to zoom style.
 Functionality can be enabled/disabled and adjusted using the tray icon by right clicking on the tray icon.
 It also comes with a "Run at startup" toggle so that you can start it up when your system boots and not have to think about it anymore.

 ![StudioOneDragAndZoom](https://github.com/Ronner/Studio-One-Drag-And-Zoom/assets/2070774/6f7d3ac3-95e8-4a05-b7fc-cb96f56b8a22)